 In order for most foods to be kosher, they need to be partially cooked by someone Jewish.
 If your team has no one on the team who is Jewish, we request that you ask the Rabbi, Randy Pulman (BBQ Team Chair) or other KBBQ committee member or a Jewish friend to light the fire on the grill for you.

-Rabbi Abraham will be coming around to your BBQ pits to check food over the weekend.
+Rabbi Abraham and Rabbi Richards will be coming around to your BBQ pits to check food over the weekend.
 Your food may be prepared with kosher ingredients and utensils and be cooked by someone Jewish or non-Jewish, but if it is not done under the occasional glance of the Rabbi, it is not completely kosher.
-Rabbi Abraham has made a solemn promise not to reveal any of your highly guarded techniques and secrets to your competitors.
+Rabbi Abraham and Rabbi Richards have made a solemn promise not to reveal any of your highly guarded techniques and secrets to your competitors.
 So, please do not be shocked if the Rabbi seems overly interested in your brisket.
 He just may be hungry or he may just be snooping for the sake of snooping, but rest assured that you will have followed the guidelines listed.
 For all the things the Rabbi might do, he will not bless your food.
 Kosher does not mean blessed by the Rabbi.
 The only blessing the Rabbi will make will be over his lunch.

 While on the synagogue grounds (inside and outside), please do not bring any food prepared outside of the congregation.
 You may get food from our Sisterhood Kowsher Café.
 You may bring the following drinks: Pepsi, Sprite, 7 Up, Mountain Dew, Seagram’s Ginger Ale, 100% Apple Juice, Orange Juice, Domestic Beers, Liquor, Power Aide, or you may purchase drinks from the Kowsher Cafe.
 Please no Gatorade.